Biden and Trump chase votes and toss insults across the upper Midwest

 “It’s the same guy who said — by the way, you think I’m making this up — when he was advised about the increasing hurricanes coming across the Atlantic because of the warm water, he said maybe we should drop a nuclear weapon on them,” Biden added.
 “Holy mackerel.”

-Biden on Saturday is slated to campaign in Michigan with former president Barack Obama before focusing tightly on Pennsylvania, a state that is seen as a must-win for Trump.
+Biden on Saturday is slated to campaign in Michigan with former president Barack Obama before focusing tightly on Pennsylvania, a state seen as a must-win for Trump.

-Biden plans to deliver a speech in Philadelphia on Sunday before traveling across the state with his running mate, Sen. Kamala D. Harris (D-Calif.), and their spouses, Jill Biden and Doug Emhoff.
+Biden plans to deliver a speech in Philadelphia on Sunday before campaigning across the state with his running mate, Sen. Kamala D. Harris (D-Calif.), and their spouses, Jill Biden and Doug Emhoff.

 Pennsylvania is among three Rust Belt states — along with Wisconsin and Michigan — that Trump carried by less than one percentage point in 2016 in assembling his electoral college victory over Clinton.
 Trump is also heavily focused on the state.